yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-3-Assignments.md

 - `1 hour`
   - Create a public repository named "gittraining" on your github account
   - Use this to go through gitimmersion.
 Gitimmersion focuses on local git (not pushing to github)
-- When you're done with gitimmersion, please push your code to github by following this guide: <https://help.github.com/articles/pushing-to-a-remote>
+- `15 min` When you're done with gitimmersion, please push your code to github by following this guide: <https://help.github.com/articles/pushing-to-a-remote>
   - If that guide isn't totally helpful, please ask a question on Piazza! :)
 - `5 min` This cute interactive diagram (5 min) will give you an overview of git workflow.
 I'd recommend using this last, to tie together concepts from the earlier resources. <http://guides.github.com/overviews/flow/>